-• The Everett Site operates under an Industrial Stormwater General Permit issued by the Washington State Department of Ecology.
-If the project includes land disturbing activities and is greater than 1 acre in size, is less than 1 acre in size but part of a larger common plan of development, or includes contamination, the Everett Site operates under a Construction Stormwater General Permit issued by the Washington State Department of Ecology.
+The Everett Site operates under an Industrial Stormwater General Permit issued by the Washington State Department of Ecology.
+If the project is greater than 1 acre in size, the Everett Site operates under a Construction Stormwater General Permit issued by the Washington State Department of Ecology.